How proposed capital gains tax changes could have impacted your life insurance

 Our calculations were made using a capital gains tax calculator.
 For more insight on how the changes may impact your specific case, be sure to use it for your own calculations.

-What does this change have to do with life insurance?
+How would this change have impacted life insurance?

 The thing about capital gains tax is that you don’t actually have to earn income to trigger a capital gain.
 All you need is a “deemed disposition,” which is the Canada Revenue Agency’s (CRA) way of saying “you can’t avoid taxes by never selling something.”